Shepherd0619/UnityHelper/README.md

 1. Mobile device vibration support
 2. WebGL template for mobile devices with fullscreen support and friendly screen orientation hint.
 (Based on Unity default WebGL template.)
+3. Mobile GPS support.
+(Including a script for developers who wish to make a GPS location-based WebAR. )

 # Before you use
 This repository is under BSD Version 3 license.